 Naturkapital Deutschland – TEEB DE

-In addition, three brochures are already published:
+In addition, the following brochures have been published:

 Helmholtz Centre for Environmental Research (UFZ)

 “Natural Capital Germany – TEEB DE” was launched at a high-level event with the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU, now BMUB) on October 23, 2012, in Berlin.

 “Natural Capital Germany” implements the global TEEB study at the national level.
 The project focuses on nature’s services at the national level.
 The main task is to produce four topic-based reports presenting the economic case for nature conservation, as a complement to ethical and ecological arguments.

 The following key policy issues are being addressed:

 - What role do ecosystems in Germany play in climate mitigation and adaptation?
 (Natural Capital and Climate Policy – Synergies and Conflicts)